cescoffier/quarkus-langchain4j-workshop/docs/docs/step-07.md

 Alright, we have now everything we need to create a function that allows the LLM to retrieve data from the database.
 We are going to create a `BookingRepository` class that will contain a set of functions to interact with the database.

-Create the `dev.langchain4j.quarkus.workshop.BookingRepository` class with the following content:
+==Create the `dev.langchain4j.quarkus.workshop.BookingRepository` class with the following content:==

 ```java
 package dev.langchain4j.quarkus.workshop;